UjjwalRaj18/UjjwalRaj18/README.md

 - 👋 Hey, I’m Ujjwal Raj (He/Him) 🧿3rd Yr CompSci Co-Op Student @McMasterU
+- Seeking Coop Opportunities for Summer 2024 Available for 4/8/12/16 months (preferably for 12 - 16 months).
 - 👀 I’m interested in Computer science (both theoretical and software) and Socialising.
 - Currently learning about the hardware theory and the software side of the Computer.
 - Humanity above everything.